davidomanovic/davidomanovic/README.md

 ## Hello World!👋
-I am David from NTNU😄 4th year M.Sc.
-Applied Physics student interested in computational physics and quantum technology ⚛️🤖 <br>
+I am David 😄 5th year M.Sc.
+Applied Physics student with experience in Software Engineering and DevOps ⚛️🤖 <br>
 I invite you to take a look at some of my favorite **open-source** projects below.
 Feel free to collaborate or learn⚡🐍 <br>
 ## Open Source Projects
 | Project | Description | Language & Tools |